Docklands Property Guide

 Since its regeneration in the 1980s, Docklands has become one of London’s most desirable areas to both live and work.
 Solid transport links, good amenities, Thameside views and a sense of history all add up to make the Docklands a fantastic place to live.
-To find out more about the Docklands and what the neighbourhood has to offer, read our Docklands area guide below.
+To find out more about the Docklands and what the East London neighbourhood has to offer, read our Docklands property guide below.

 In 2021, the average property in the Docklands is approximately £475,000 – below the London average of £620,000.
 However, it’s important to remember that prices vary widely depending on the particular district and type of property.
 The Docklands is home to some highly desirable areas with higher price tags, along with more affordable neighbourhoods like Poplar.